How to Have the Best Halloween Ever at Disney

 If you’ve never visited a Disney theme park between August and October, you may not realize that Disneyland and Walt Disney World take this spook-tacular holiday as seriously as they do Christmas.
-Oversized pumpkins decorate Main Street, USA, and certain rides are even overhauled to better fit the season.
+Oversized pumpkins decorate Main Street, USA, Disney Villains appear en mass and certain rides are overhauled to better fit the season.

 It’s not just the ability to wear costumes and nab quick-to-sell-out seasonal merchandise that makes Disneyland and Walt Disney World worth visiting around Halloween.
 Both parks have spectacularly themed parties, which bring with them eerie entertainment and more Disney villains than you’ve ever seen in one night.

 Whether or not you’re planning to attend the ticketed festivities — which, in our opinion, you should — here’s what spooks are in store from now until November at Disneyland and Walt Disney World Resorts.

 Disney’s Halloween parties are five-hour spectacles with themed entertainment including meet-and-greets with rare Disney characters, haunted parades and performances, fireworks, and other spooky surprises you won’t find at Disneyland Park or Magic Kingdom any other time.
 There are no gruesome sights or haunted houses (besides The Haunted Mansion) to deter young ones, either.
 Instead, it’s all about the theme and embracing kid-friendly fun.
 The parks, too, are closed to daily guests during each party, allowing for an immersive experience with the added bonus of shorter wait times for popular attractions.